MLB celebrates Jackie Robinson, calls for justice continue - WHIZ News

 Teams across the league were celebrating the day in various ways.
 As usual, players, managers, coaches, umpires and other on-field personnel were wearing Robinson’s No. 42.

-“Our longstanding partnership with the Jackie Robinson Foundation has given us the opportunity to support more than 150 students, many of whom are on their way to becoming leaders of their respective industries,” MLB Commissioner Rob Manfred said in a statement.
-“We welcome the newest class of JRF Scholars to this program as they take their first steps toward successful academic and professional careers.
-We are also thrilled to expand our contributions to the Jackie Robinson Museum.
-Jackie has inspired generations, including current players, to stand up for their beliefs and to speak out against injustice.”

-AP Sports Writers Dave Campbell and Jake Seiner contributed to this story.
+AP Sports Writers Dave Campbell, Jake Seiner, Rob Maaddi and Pat Graham contributed to this story.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports